Hello, Blue Roses

-Hello, Blue Roses is a Canadian musical collaboration involving Sydney Hermant, a visual artist from Vancouver, and her boyfriend Dan Bejar (of Destroyer and The New Pornographers).
+Hello, Blue Roses is a Canadian musical collaboration involving Sydney Hermant, a visual artist from Vancouver, and her husband Dan Bejar (of Destroyer and The New Pornographers).

 History

 Hello, Blue Roses was created by Hermant and Bejar in 2008.
 Their name is a reference to a line from Tennessee William's The Glass Menagerie.
 They released their debut album, The Portrait Is Finished and I Have Failed to Capture Your Beauty..., in 2008 through by Locust Music.

 In February, 2015 the pair released a second album, WZO, through JAZ Records.
 Most of the songs were written by Hermant.
 It was distributed as both a digital download and limited-edition vinyl LP.